keirthana/anbox-cloud-docs/howto/cluster/scale-down.md

 (howto-scale-down-cluster)=
-# How to scale down a LXD cluster
+# Scale down a LXD cluster

 Scaling down a LXD cluster involves more checks than scaling up.